punkymaniac/gitprofile/README.md

 * Change current profile with one saved profile
 * List all profile saved
 * Delete profile saved
-* List all commiter profile on the project
+* List all author/commiter profile on the project
-* Change current profile with one commiter profile on the project
+* Change current profile with one author/commiter profile on the project

 ## Getting Started